 Tag us 📲

-If you have enjoyed Ebi Fry or are looking forward to trying it when you visit Nagoya please let us know and be sure to like, to share, tag us on social media with #nagoyaisnotboring
+If you have enjoyed Ebi Fry or want to try it in Nagoya, let us know!
+Be sure to like, to share, tag us on social media with #nagoyaisnotboring

 I enjoyed your article.